 - Sam’s Club Holidays (no business hours): New Year’s Day, Easter, Thanksgiving, Christmas

-Sam’s Club Vs. Costco: Overall Verdict
+Sam’s Club Vs. Costco: Review Summary

 If the name of the game is saving money and you don’t care too much about the ingredients in the foods that you put into your body, you may be able to save some money at Sam’s Club.
 And you may have a little more luck finding the product type you are looking for.
 Sam’s also gets the nod in hours of operation and membership cost ($10 savings per year).

 It’s worth noting that even though I’ve been a loyal Costco customer, I visited Sam’s Club wanting it to succeed (the more cheap foods for me to stock up on, the better!).
 However, having shopped at both and doing significant research for this article, I simply like Costco much more.
 Their huge selection of generic Kirkland brand products provide an excellent value, and their foods are more focused on quality and health.
 I come away from Costco with a full cart of products every time, but with Sam’s, I could only find a few handfuls of products that I felt good about purchasing.
 I feel much better about maintaining a cost of membership at Costco and don’t believe I will renew my membership at Sam’s unless they significantly increase their organic selection in the next year.
 The Costco Visa, with its 2% cash back rewards at Costco is another huge perk.

 Additionally, Costco pays and treats its employees better, which makes me feel more positive about being a customer.

-Update: in light of the January, 2018 news of Sam’s Club closing 63 stores and laying off 10,000 employees without warning, I feel even more strongly about this verdict, and highlighted how to get your Sam’s Club membership fee refunded and switch to Costco.
+In light of the 2018 news of Sam’s Club closing 63 stores and laying off 10,000 employees without warning, I feel even more strongly about this verdict, and highlighted how to get your Sam’s Club membership fee refunded and switch to Costco.